rafaelfranceschine/Useful_Things/README.md

-Just a bunch of useful things
+Just a bunch of useful things for myself